cjliux/fsnlu/README.md

 ## Contributors
 * [Changjian Liu](mailto:cjliux@gmail.com) (Harbin Institute of Technology, Shenzhen)
+* [Hongru Wang](mailto:hrwang@cse.cuhk.edu.hk) (The Chinese University of Hong Kong)
 * et al.

 ## References
 We thanks all authors of the involved models for sharing their code and data.
-Here are the list of works that we refer to and repositories that we heavily borrow from:
+Here are the list of works that we refer to and repositories that we may have heavily borrow from:
 - Coach: A Coarse-to-Fine Approach for Cross-domain Slot Filling. ([code](https://github.com/zliucr/coach))
 - [Few-shot Slot Tagging with Collapsed Dependency Transfer and Label-enhanced Task-adaptive Projection Network](https://atmahou.github.io/attachments/atma's_acl2020_FewShot.pdf) ([code](https://github.com/AtmaHou/FewShotTagging))